jakenguyen0118/ruby-classes-lecture/ruby-classes-part1/README.md

 ```ruby
 class House

 end
 ```

+## Instance methods

+Since each `instance` of the house needs to perform the same base functionality, `instance methods` are methods are created on the base class and then available on any instantiated instances.

+Instances have states that are held in instance variables.
+As you would expect, instance methods have access to these instance variables.

 ## Creating methods

-Here we've created the base template for a house by using the class keyword and have given it the name `House`.
-Based on what we've learned so far, we can tell right off the bat that we have a `House` class with the following methods: `set_address`, `open_door`, and `close_door`.
+Based on what we know about houses we can assume that the `House` class will have the following methods:

+- `set_address`
+- `open_door`
+- `close_door`

+Let's add those methods.

 ```ruby
 class House